puppetlabs/puppetlabs-postgresql/README.md

 On certain operating systems this is used during the `template1` initialization as well, so it becomes a default outside of the module.

-Default value: `undef`, which is effectively 'C'.
+Default value: `undef`, which is effectively `"C"`.

-**On Debian, you must ensure that the 'locales-all' package is installed for full functionality of PostgreSQL.**
+**Warning:** On Debian, you'll need to ensure that the `locales-all` package is installed for full functionality of PostgreSQL.

 ##### `manage_pg_hba_conf`